snikch/jquery.dirtyforms/helpers/tinymce.pkg/README.md

 <script src="//cdn.jsdelivr.net/jquery.dirtyforms/1.1.0/jquery.dirtyforms.helpers.tinymce.min.js" type="text/javascript"></script>
 ```

-> If not using a CDN, you need to apply the dependencies in the same order as  the example above.
+> If not using a CDN, you need to apply the dependencies in the same order as in the example above.